Stella Creasy

-Stella Judith Creasy (born 5 April 1977) is a British Labour and Co-operative politician who has been Member of Parliament (MP) for the London constituency of Walthamstow since 2010.
+Stella Judith Creasy (born 5 April 1977) is a British Labour and Co-operative politician who has been Member of Parliament (MP) for Walthamstow since 2010.

 She served in the frontbench teams of Ed Miliband and Harriet Harman from 2011 to 2015.
 Following the Labour Party's defeat at the 2015 general election, Creasy stood in the Labour Party deputy leadership election, finishing second to Tom Watson.
 She was a vocal critic of former Labour leader Jeremy Corbyn and supported Owen Smith in the failed attempt to replace him in the 2016 leadership election.

 Early life and career

-Creasy was born on 5 April 1977 in Sutton Coldfield, and is the daughter of Corinna Frances Avril (née Martin) and Philip Charles Creasy, both active Labour Party members; her father is a trained opera singer and her mother a headteacher of a special needs school.
-Her elder brother, Matthew Henry Creasy (born 1974), is an academic.
-Creasy's mother described her own parents as "very aristocratic" and herself as "enormously privileged", which contributed to her decision to join the Labour Party.
+Stella Creasy was born on 5 April 1977 in Sutton Coldfield, and is the daughter of Corinna Frances Avril (née Martin) and Philip Charles Creasy; her father is a trained opera singer and her mother a headteacher of a special needs school.
+Her elder brother, Matthew Creasy, born in 1974, is an academic.
+Creasy's mother described her own parents as "very aristocratic" and herself as "enormously privileged", which contributed to Corinna Martin's decision to join the Labour Party.